emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/as-z80.md

         [macro name] [arguments]

 where `[macro name]` is the macro name as defined above.
 Then, `[arguments]` are comma-separated expressions, in the order as the original operands are defined.
-The number of arguments must be the same as number of macro operands.
+The number of arguments must be the same as the number of macro operands.

-The macro can be defined anywhere in the program, even in some included file.
+The macro can be defined anywhere in the program, even in any included file.
 Also, it does not matter in which place is called - above or below the macro definition.

 ### Examples